 “LOVE this!!!
 It will be a great addition to our writer’s workshop and journal for anchor charts.”

 Thanks so much for stopping by!
-At Education to the Core, we provide done-for-you curriculum that is simple, fun, and effective!
+At Education to the Core, we provide done-for-you curriculum for primary classroom, literacy centers and home schools that is simple, fun, and effective!
 We want you to be the very best teacher you can be, while maintaining a healthy work-life balance.
 We believe that in order to be an effective educator, you have to take care of you first!
 We strive to make a healthy work-life balance a reality for you each and every day.If you enjoyed this blog post, be sure to join my email list to get exclusive FREEBIES, exclusive content, updates, deals!